-This is the ultimate Winter Green Salad with lots of seasonal favorites.
-Featuring pomegranate seeds, pears, apples, bacon, and a delicious poppy seed dressing, you won’t be able to get enough!
+This is the ultimate Winter Green Salad with lots of seasonal favorites like pomegranate seeds, pears, and apples.
+Just one bite of this salad and you won’t be able to get enough!

 I love a good green salad, but they’re not quite as common in the winter since most produce isn’t in season.